oracle-livelabs/security/database/advanced/avdf-restructured/report-alert.md

         - If not then login as **AVADMIN** and start the transaction log trail for **customer_orders**
         - Do not go to next step if **`UNIFIED_AUDIT_TRAIL`** and **TRANSACTION LOG** for **`customer_orders`** is not in the **COLLECTING** or **IDLE** status!

-3. Now, generate value changes in database and view the Data Modification Before-After Values Reports
+3. Now, generate DML traffic in the database and view the Data Modification Before-After Values Reports

     - By default, in the dbseclab VM, the Oracle GoldenGate software has been already installed and pre-configured